Do you want to add multi-column content in your WordPress posts? Columns can be used to create engaging layouts for your posts and pages.

 Adding Multiple Columns in Old WordPress Classic Editor

-In case you haven’t upgraded your WordPress to Gutenberg and still using the Classic Editor, then you’ll need to install a separate plugin for creating a grid column layout.
+If you haven’t upgraded your WordPress to Gutenberg and are still using the Classic Editor, then you will need to install a separate plugin for creating a grid column layout.

-First, install and activate the Lightweight Grid Columns plugin.
-For detailed instructions, follow our step by step guide on how to install a plugin in WordPress.
+First, install and activate the Column Shortcodes plugin.
+For detailed instructions, follow our step-by-step guide on how to install a plugin in WordPress.

-Upon activation, you can create a new post or open an old post to edit.
-Next, click on the ‘Add Columns’ button from the visual editor toolbar.
+Upon activation, you can create a new post or edit an old one.
+Once you are in the classic editor, simply click on the ‘[ ]’ button in the toolbar.

-We hope this article helped you learn how to add columns in your WordPress posts and pages.
-You may also want to see our simple guide on how to easily align images in WordPress posts.
+We hope this article helped you learn how to add multi-column content in WordPress posts and pages.
+You may also want to see our simple guide to WordPress SEO and our expert picks for the must-have WordPress plugins for business sites.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.